National Basketball Association: Warriors' dynasty (2014–2022)

 Stephen Curry revolutionized the NBA during the 2010s, while leading the Golden State Warriors to four championships between 2015 and 2022.

 This era also saw the continuous near year-over-year decline in NBA viewership.
 Between 2012 and 2019, the league lost 40 to 45 percent of its viewership.
 While some of it can be attributed to "cable-cutting", other professional leagues, like the NFL and MLB have retained stable viewership demographics.
 The opening game of the 2020 Finals between the Los Angeles Lakers and Miami Heat brought in only 7.41 million viewers to ABC, according to The Hollywood Reporter.
 That is reportedly the lowest viewership seen for the Finals since at least 1994, when total viewers began to be regularly recorded and is a 45 percent decline from game one between the Golden State Warriors and Toronto Raptors, which had 13.51 million viewers a year earlier.
 Some attribute this decline to the political stances the league and its players are taking, while others consider load management, the uneven talent distribution between the conferences and the cord-cutting of younger viewers as the main reason for the decline.

-During the 2020–21 and 2021–22 seasons, the Milwaukee Bucks would defeat the Phoenix Suns in the 2021 NBA Finals, securing their second NBA championship since 1971, and the Golden State Warriors made their sixth appearance in the finals defeating the Boston Celtics in the 2022 NBA Finals, their fourth championship in eight years.
+During the 2020–21 and 2021–22 seasons, the Milwaukee Bucks would defeat the Phoenix Suns in the 2021 NBA Finals, led by forward Giannis Antetokounmpo, securing their second NBA championship since 1971, and the Golden State Warriors made their sixth appearance in the finals defeating the Boston Celtics in the 2022 NBA Finals, their fourth championship in eight years.

 Parity era (2023–present)

-The 2020s have been an unprecedented era of parity for the league.
-2019–2025 is the longest continuous period in the NBA's history where a unique champion has been crowned each year (pictured are the Finals MVPs for those years).

 2023 saw the ratification of a new collective bargaining agreement, which will penalize teams who exceed the luxury tax above certain "apron" thresholds, making it significantly more difficult for teams to sign multiple superstars to maximum contracts.
-Seven different champions were crowned in seven years from 2019 to 2025, the longest such stretch in league history, leading numerous outlets to dub this the "parity era" in contrast to the dynasties which dominated previous decades.
+Eight different champions were crowned in seven years from 2019 to 2026, the longest such stretch in league history, with nearly half of the teams appearing in the Finals since 2018, leading numerous outlets to dub this the "parity era" in contrast to the dynasties which dominated previous decades.

 We set out to create a system that allowed for more competition around the league.
 The goal being to have 30 teams all in the position, if well managed, to compete for championships.
-And that’s what we’re seeing here.
+And that's what we're seeing here.